S3ler/CMqttSnForwarder/README.md

 Featurelist:
+// TODO mention: easily adeptable for other platforms like RTOS
 //  encapsulatedMessage->crtl = 0;
 //  TODO receive and send broadcasting
 // for more information see Encapsulated message in MQTT-SN spec